-Helloooooooo spring!
-Welcome the season with baked meringue shells, filled with fresh whipped cream and Chardonnay-marinated strawberries & peaches.
+Welcome the spring season with mini pavlovas: baked meringue shells filled with whipped cream and Chardonnay-marinated berries & peaches!

 Spring has sprung, and I actually couldn’t be happier about it!